Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 Minne di Sant’Agata, Sicilian (Wikipedia)

-‘She is also the patron saint of rape victims, breast cancer patients, martyrs, wet nurses, bell-founders, and bakers, and is invoked against fire, earthquakes, and eruptions of Mount Etna.’
+Her patronage springs from the usual mixture of deep and simplistic identifications.
+So she is ‘the patron saint of rape victims, breast cancer patients, martyrs, wet nurses, bell-founders, and bakers.’
+As she is from Sicily ‘she is invoked against eruptions of Mount Etna.’
+And therefore also against fire and earthquakes.’
+(Wikipedia).

 St Agatha's Church, Kingston on Thames